spring-projects/spring-framework/import-into-idea.md

 _Within your locally cloned spring-framework working directory:_

+1. Precompile `spring-oxm` with `./gradlew cleanIdea :spring-oxm:compileTestJava`
-1. Import into IntelliJ IDEA (File -> New -> Project from Existing Sources -> Select directory -> Select Gradle -> Use gradle wrapper task configuration
+2. Import into IntelliJ IDEA (File -> New -> Project from Existing Sources -> Select directory -> Select Gradle -> Use gradle wrapper task configuration)
-2. Set the Project JDK as appropriate (1.8+)
+3. Set the Project JDK as appropriate (1.8+)
+4. Exclude `spring-aspects` from project.
+(File-> Project Structure -> Modules)
-3. Code away
+4. Code away

-## Known issues for IntelliJ IDEA 13.1
+## Known issues

-1. `spring-oxm` should be pre-compiled since it's using repackaged dependencies (see *RepackJar tasks).
-You can precompile `spring-oxm` with `./gradlew cleanIdea :spring-oxm:compileTestJava`
+1. `spring-oxm` should be pre-compiled since it's using repackaged dependencies (see *RepackJar tasks)
 2. `spring-aspects` does not compile out of the box due to references to aspect types unknown to IntelliJ IDEA.
 See http://youtrack.jetbrains.com/issue/IDEA-64446 for details.
 In the meantime, the 'spring-aspects' should be excluded from the overall project to avoid compilation errors.
-To exclude go to File-> Project Structure -> Modules
 3. While all JUnit tests pass from the command line with Gradle, many will fail when run from IntelliJ IDEA.
 Resolving this is a work in progress.
 If attempting to run all JUnit tests from within IntelliJ IDEA, you will likely need to set the following VM options to avoid out of memory errors: